Skip to main content

-• Approved Shared Lives Carers are ordinary people from the local community who are given training for this role
+• Approved Shared Lives Carers are ordinary people from the local community who receive training for this role

 The service is broken down into the following categories;